reivax-boucoi/PCB_Christmas_Tree/README.md

 Software uses Timer1 to cycle between each LED and light it using a 3 bit intensity scale.
 Pin change interrupt is used for touch button sensing.
+This allows the CPU to be put to sleep most of the time, reducing power consumption.
 Several blinking modes can be cycled through with the touch button: fade (default), pixies and debug (one LED at a time)

 ```Program: 922 bytes (11.3% Full) & Data: 36 bytes (7.0% Full)```